kjschubert/PHP-GIS-Wrapper/README.md

 <b>Attention:</b> This branch contains version 0.2, which is still in development.
 Please use v0.1 from the master branch in production.

 ## Current State
-- Comments missed yet
+- first release candidate
-- PHPUnit tests not implemented yet
+- unit tests successful
-- AuthProviders are commented and tested
+- examples and documentation needed